-Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10000 Assuming V2N: Communication range within the coverage of a macro cell.
-From HV to traffic management server or a roadside infrastructure: From HV to a traffic management server or a roadside infrastructure, information such as HV location (including direction) and intended trajectory are included.
+User Story #1 Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] 10,000 Assuming V2N: Communication range within the coverage of a macro cell.
+Information Requested/Generate d Quality of informatio n/ Informatio n needs From HV to traffic management server or a roadside infrastructur e: 300 bytes (every 50 ms/20 Hz per participating vehicle) From traffic management server or a roadside infrastructur e to HV: 300 bytes From HV to a traffic management server or roadside infrastructure, information such as HV location (including direction) and intended trajectory are included.
 Assumes the size of this message is similar to a basic safety message (300 bytes).
-Information Requested/ Generated Quality of information/ Information needs 300 bytes (every 50 ms/20 Hz per participating vehicle) From traffic management server or a roadside infrastructure to HV: 300 bytes Timing and/or speed recommendations are sent from a traffic management server or by a roadside infrastructure to the HV.
+Timing and/or speed recommendations are sent from a traffic management server or by roadside infrastructure to the HV.
 Hence, considering that speed or timing information can be provided for a set of waypoints, then the maximum size of this message is 300 bytes.
 This is not a periodic message, but sent at the beginning of the service and if there is any update on the speed and/or timing recommendations.
 A maximum frequency of 1 Hz can be assumed for calculations.
 Service Level Latency [ms] 100 Depends on the reaction time needed to adjust the speed of the car at the current intersection.
 This is directly related to the maximum allowed driving speed.
-For instance, at a speed of 50 km/h, the car will move 1.38 m within 100 ms. 100 ms of latency for communication between the traffic management server or a roadside infrastructure and the HV is assumed.
-Service Level Reliability % 95 The transmission of timing and/or speed recommendations from the traffic management server or a roadside infrastructure to the HV requires a medium level of reliability, since this may affect the safe and efficient operation of the HV (especially if the speed setting needs to be modified due to an unexpected change in the sequence of traffics lights that should normally turn green.
+For instance, at a speed of 50 km/h, the car will move 1.38 m within 100 ms. 100 ms of latency for communication between the traffic management server or roadside infrastructure and the HV is assumed.
+Service Level Reliability % 95 The transmission of timing and/or speed recommendations from the traffic management server or roadside infrastructure to the HV requires a medium level of reliability, since this may affect the safe and efficient operation of the HV (especially if the speed setting needs to be modified due to an unexpected change in the sequence of traffics lights that should normally turn green).
 95% reliability is assumed for the communication between the traffic management server or a roadside infrastructure and the HV.
 Velocity [m/s] 19.4 Maximum speed in urban areas is considered to be 70 km/h.
-Vehicle Density [vehicle/ km^2] 3200 vehicle / km^2 Assumes at one intersection that there are 80 vehicles (e.g. 8 lanes considering different directions and 10 vehicles in each lane).
-Further assuming that there are up to 40 intersections per km^2 (e.g. in Manhattan), it results in 3200 vehicles/km^2 as an upper bound.
+Vehicle Density [vehicle/k m^2] 3200 vehicle/ km^2 Assumes at one intersection that there are 80 vehicles (e.g. 8 lanes considering different directions and 10 vehicles in each lane).
+Further assuming that there are up to 40 intersections per km 2 (e.g. in Manhattan), it results in 3200 vehicles/km 2 as an upper bound.
 Positioning [m] 1.5 (3σ) Positioning accuracy needed by the traffic management server or roadside infrastructure in order to know the HV's location (including direction) and lane.

-Interoperability/ Regulatory/ Standardisation Required [yes/no] Yes/Yes/Yes Interoperability is needed between vehicles of different OEMs and the traffic management server or a roadside infrastructure.
+Interoperability/ Regulatory/ Standardisation Required [yes/no] Yes/Yes/Yes Interoperability is needed between vehicles of different OEMs and the traffic management server or roadside infrastructure.
 Regulatory oversight for safety related issues is needed.
-Standardisation on the application layer (message set and flow control) is desirable. --- ---------- ------------- --
+Standardisation on the application layer (message set and flow control) is desirable.

-4.29 Group Start
+5.6.4 Group Start